LanaSShamayleh/About-Me/README.md

 **Feature Tasks :**

-- create a top ten list that related to my hobbies and a type of the list is an ordered list .
+- Create a top ten list that related to my hobbies and a type of the list is an order list .
-- adding work experience and education sections as list unorder list .
+- Adding work experience and education sections as an unorder list .
 - Adding Two question 6th and 7th and score counter.
-- applying some css style and js statements.
+- Applying some CSS style and JS statements.

-## **Author:Lana Salah Shamayleh**
+## **Author: Lana Salah Shamayleh**

 ## Links and Resources